Who are we?

 About the Post Growth Institute

-The Post Growth Institute is an international organization accelerating the world’s shift to an economy that thrives within ecological limits.
+The Post Growth Institute is an international organization accelerating the world’s shift to a society that thrives within ecological limits.

 Our research explores how to create a fair and sustainable market economy, and is the basis of our published articles, community presentations and the forthcoming book, How On Earth.